Aviah/one-click-django-server/README.md

 ### SSH Public Key:

-1. From the command line:
+1. From the command line (make sure you are in the one-click-django-server directory):

     `you@dev-machine$ cp ~/.ssh/id_rsa.pub user/`